 top of page

-plantar fasciitis help in Carrollton, TX.
+plantar fasciitis foot pain help in Carrollton, TX.

 Plantar fasciitis is a common foot condition that involves inflammation of the plantar fascia, a thick band of tissue that runs along the bottom of the foot, connecting the heel bone to the toes.
 The plantar fascia plays a crucial role in supporting the arch of the foot and helps with shock absorption during walking and other weight-bearing activities.